corbindavenport/imageshare/README.md

 ## Privacy Policy & Terms of Service

 ImageShare uses [Plausible Analytics](https://plausible.io) to report anonymous usage data, including how many times the app is used and the browser/device used.
-Uploaded images are only stored on ImageShare servers until the upload to the third-party service is complete, then the copy on ImageShare is deleted.
+Uploaded files are only stored on the ImageShare service for a few minutes, then they are permanently deleted.

 ## Credits